• Lunar New Year Community Celebration

 Saturday, February 7 @ 11:00 am - 4:30 pm

 Celebrate the Year of the Horse with East and Southeast Asian community groups from Greensboro and beyond.
 Demonstrations, performances, hands-on activities, and more from community organizations.
-Plus Boa Yeah! and Sister Liu’s Kitchen Food Trucks!
-Check back for more information and updated performance schedule.
-What is Lunar New Year anyway?
-Here’s what our friends at the […]
+Plus Bao Yeah! and Sister Liu’s Kitchen Food Trucks Hands-on activities and information tables in the GHM lobby all afternoon.
+Performance schedule: 11:15 am in Mary Norris Preyer Hall inside the museum […]

 Landscapes of Freedom: New Garden Neighborhoods Through the Centuries